ChrAfonso/REAPER_punches_and_streamers/README.md

 things might not work all the time.

 Usage:
-- Put the contents of this folder (or clone this repository) into a subfolder (e.g.
-  "PunchesAndStreamers") of %APPDATA%/Roaming/REAPER/Scripts/ (on Windows - look for analogous folder on Mac).
+- Copy this folder (or clone this repository) into %APPDATA%/Roaming/REAPER/Scripts/ (on Windows - look for analogous folder on Mac).
+You can change the folder name, but in that case you have to change the "ScriptPath" constant at the beginning of the lua file to the new folder name, so the script can find its data files.
 - Load the script in the Actions Menu (and assign a shortcut)
 - Add markers named "P" or "PUNCH" for punches, "S [N COLOR]" or "STREAMER [N COLOR]" for streamers (with concluding punch).
 Optional parameters: N = streamer duration